 Furthermore, 21% of flights were delayed between 15 minutes and three hours.
-These passengers although not entitled to monetary compensation, may be entitled to receive appropriate care and assistance from the airline throughout the delay as outlined under EU Regulation.
+These passengers although not entitled to monetary compensation, may be entitled to receive appropriate care and assistance from the airline throughout the delay as outlined under EU Regulation 261.

 Winter weather can create many different issues for passengers hoping to arrive at their destination on time.

-Under European Regulation a passenger is entitled to compensation of up to €600 if their flight is cancelled or delayed by over 3 hours.
+Under European Regulation a passenger is entitled up to €600 in compensation if their flight is cancelled or delayed by over 3 hours.
 The only defence available to the airline is that of ‘extraordinary circumstances’.
 It is a common misconception that bad weather is always an extraordinary circumstance, which would avoid the airlines having to pay compensation.

 Airlines will say poor weather is not their fault… but that is not the point of the law; it is about whether it is inherent, or out of the ordinary.